STA 9890 - Additional Resources and Course Policies

 Academic integrity is at the core of a college or university education.
 Faculty assign essays, exams, quizzes, projects, and so on both to extend the learning done in the classroom and as a means of assessing that learning.
 When students violate the academic integrity policy (i.e., “cheat”), they are committing an act of theft that can cause real harm to themselves and others including, but not limited to, their classmates, their faculty, and the caregivers who may be funding their education.
 Academic dishonesty confers an unfair advantage over others, which undermines educational equity and fairness.
 Students who cheat place their college’s accreditation and their own future prospects in jeopardy.

 In this course, expectations for academic integrity for in-class graded activities are straightforward: no use of unauthorized materials on weekly quizzes or mid-semester tests.
-Unless explicitly stated otherwise by the instructor in writing, the only authorized materials allowed during in class assessment are the instructor-provided formula sheets.
+Unless explicitly stated otherwise by the instructor in writing, the only authorized materials allowed during in class assessment are instructor-provided formula sheets.

 Academic sanctions in this class will range from an F on the Assignment to an F in this Course.
 A report of suspected academic dishonesty will be sent to the Office of the Dean of Students.